For years I have been creating screenshots for various reasons;

 - You can now save the document you have open

-Congratulations, you have now created a screenshot using both methods available in Windows and Office.
+Congratulations, you have now created a screenshot using the methods available in Windows and Office.
 For more articles and tips which can be applied across the range of Microsoft Office products check out:

 - Using AutoCorrect within Microsoft Office